 Update : I have since been asked if TPAS knew it’s mediation process was a Scam.

-Most certainly it did.
+It most certainly it did.
 Apart from the fact TPAS was paid by Sanctuary Housing to do it it also had a vested interest in protecting Sanctuary Housing because it was “THE” TPAS flagship “Accredited” Landlord.
 Then TPAS CEO Michelle Reid lied and threatened me with Legal Action eventhough her supposed investigation would not have stood up to scrutiny in a court of law, presumably why she backed down.
 Reid’s colleague Jenny Topham, who became the CEO when Reid headed for Wales, also knew all about the Scam.